Yousician

 C Chord

-Barre chords shapes are different in that one of your fingers is used to hold down (or ‘barre’) multiple strings at the same time.
-This is done by laying the proper finger (based on the particular shape you’re working with) across the neck.
+Barre chord shapes (or “bar chords” for short) are different from simple open chords in that one of your fingers is used to hold down, or “barre,” multiple strings at the same time.
+This is done by laying the right finger (based on the particular shape you’re working with) across the neck.

 Mastering bar chords

-We’ll be honest—yes, barre chords are tough to play at first.
-As with everything though, practice makes progress.
+Barre chords can be tough to play at first.
+As with everything tough, practice makes progress.
 Not only that, but we have some tips for you that will make learning barre chords much easier and faster.
+Maybe you can even avoid some of the pain in your fingers that comes with learning barre chords.

 Take it one finger and one note at a time

-When you’re first learning these patterns, it helps to take your time to make sure your fingers are laying on the neck properly.
+When you’re first learning these patterns, it helps to take your time to make sure your fingers are positioned on the neck properly.
 Just as with fretting single strings, your barre finger (most likely the index finger) should be slightly behind the frets instead of right on top of them.
 Once you have your fingers placed, play each individual note to make sure that it’s ringing out full and clear.
+If the other fingers of your fretting hand are a bit off, they can accidentally stop the strings from ringing, basically muting them.

 Under pressure

 A mistake many beginners make when learning barre chords is not using the correct finger pressure.
-Using too much can lead to notes actually sounding sharp due to the extra tension, and you’ll introduce a lot of unnecessary fatigue into your hands and forearm.
+Using too much can lead to notes actually sounding sharp due to the extra tension.
+You’ll introduce a lot of unnecessary fatigue into your hands and forearm as well.

 On the flip side, too little pressure will mute the strings to where they won’t ring out at all.
-Once you get the hang of things this can be used as a technique to add some flair to your playing, but at this point you should concentrate on using the right amount of pressure, every time you play.
+Once you get the hang of things, this can be used as a technique to add some flair to your playing.
+However, at this point, you should concentrate on using the right amount of pressure every time you play.

 Getting shifty

 An exercise that’ll really help you when learning how to play barre chords is to shift between different positions.
 Try using one finger pattern and moving to different spots on the neck.
 Taking that to a different level altogether is to practice changing positions and fingering patterns at the same time.
-For example, you could play a major C chord on the 3rd fret of the A string, shift to playing a major F chord with the root on the 1st fret of the low E string, then sliding up to end on a major G chord with the root on the 3rd fret of the low E.
+For example, you could play a C major chord on the 3rd fret of the A string, shift to playing a F major chord with the root on the 1st fret of the low E string, then slide up to end on a G major chord with the root on the 3rd fret of the low E.

 Patience is key

-Make no mistake about it—barre chords can be difficult to learn.
+Make no mistake about it — barre chords can be difficult to learn.
 The key is to not let yourself get frustrated.
 When you’re having a hard time, take a break from it for a while.
-There are some things on guitar that you just won’t be able to do unless you know how to play them—there really is no way to avoid it.
-Keep that end goal in mind, and remember, ‘no pain, no gain’.
+There are some things on guitar that you just won’t be able to do unless you know how to play bar chords — there really is no way to avoid it.
+Keep that end goal in mind, and remember: “No pain, no gain.”

 Make learning barre chords fun

 Sometimes just dealing with the technical stuff (especially with things like barre chords that can be challenging at first) can be flat-out boring.
 Our suggestion?
-Make your practicing fun.
+Make your practice fun.
 Why not take a song that you’ve learned with open chords and learn how to play it with barre chords instead?
 It’s a great way to learn a new technique and keep things interesting at the same time.
+By using barre chord shapes to play familiar songs, you’ll find yourself using much more of the guitar fretboard as you play chords higher up rather than limiting yourself to just the three or four frets on top.

-Barre chords are a serious hurdle for advancing guitarists.
-But, if you put in the effort, you’ll find yourself able to tackle all sorts of new songs and playing styles.
+Barre chords can be a serious hurdle for beginner guitarists.
+But if you put in the effort, you’ll find yourself able to tackle all sorts of new songs and playing styles.
 Take the time to really practice them well, and you’ll be able to play bar chords like a pro in no time.
-Once you have bar chords nailed down, you’ll be opening your playing up to a whole new world.
+Once you have bar chords nailed down, you’ll open your playing up to a whole new world.

 • When forming the barre chord shapes, place your thumb a bit lower on the back of the neck as you usually would with regular cowboy chords.